Horizon0156/awesome-apps/README.md

 * [Ghost](https://ghost.org): Free and open-source blogging platform:
 * [Homer](https://github.com/bastienwirtz/homer): A dead simple static HOMepage for your servER to keep your services on hand, from a simple yaml configuration file.
 * [nginx](https://nginx.org): High performance web server.

+## Desktop Applications 💻

+### Finances
+* [Actual](https://actualbudget.org): Fast and privacy-focused app for managing your finances.
+* [Wealthfolio](https://wealthfolio.app/): A Beautiful Private and Secure Desktop Investment Tracking Application.

+### Password Manager
+* [Bitwarden](https://bitwarden.com): An open source password manager for securely storing, managing, and sharing sensitive online data such as passwords, passkeys, and credit cards.